Annual Report

 Cross Cultural Experiences

-CCE serves as a vital liaison, connecting students and aspiring church leaders with impactful apprenticeship and internship opportunities within the urban context.
-These opportunities will enable students to serve alongside established ministries, learn from experienced leaders, and directly address pressing city needs.
+CCCE serves as a vital liaison, connecting students and aspiring church leaders with impactful apprenticeship and internship opportunities within the urban context.
+These opportunities will enable students to serve alongside established ministries, learn from experienced leaders and directly address pressing city needs.
 This will bring a deeper understanding of urban challenges and equip future leaders with the skills and passion to make a lasting difference.

-One example of this can be seen through CCE's partnership with Christ Community Health Services (CCHS).
-Through this collaboration, students learn to integrate faith into healthcare, offering emotional, spiritual, and practical support to patients.
+One example of this can be seen through the partnership with Christ Community Health Services.
+Through this collaboration, students learn to integrate faith into health care, offering emotional, spiritual and practical support to patients.
 This immersive experience provides a deep understanding of the intersection between physical and spiritual well-being, preparing future leaders to address the multifaceted challenges facing urban communities.

-In the future, CCE hopes to assist a new generation of church leaders who are not only academically prepared but also practically equipped and deeply committed to serving urban communities.
-By connecting students with meaningful apprenticeships and internships, CCE is shaping the future of urban ministry and contributing to the flourishing of cities.
-This year, two HST students participated in the CCHS internship - David Price and Victor Black.
+In the future, CCCE hopes to assist a new generation of church leaders who are not only academically prepared but also practically equipped and deeply committed to serving urban communities.
+By connecting students with meaningful apprenticeships and internships, the center is shaping the future of urban ministry and contributing to the flourishing of cities.
+This year, two HST students participated in the CCHS internship: David Price and Victor Black.

-CCE also helped church leaders in strategy and consulting.
-This year, CCE worked with multiple churches in Memphis and other areas by offering a missional vision workshop, conducting leadership retreats, or offering consulting to ministry leaders.
+CCCE also helped church leaders in strategy and consulting, working with multiple churches in Memphis and other areas by offering a missional vision workshop, conducting leadership retreats or offering consulting to ministry leaders.
 The goal of these efforts is to be a catalyst for churches in helping them reclaim their sense of incarnational mission.
 These workshops are designed to challenge and inspire church leaders to think deeply about their role in their neighborhoods and the broader mission of their faith.

 National Urban Ministry Conference: A Vision for the Future